Article Information Updated April 2025.

 - Advertising: Want to increase sales?
 Advertising is the way to go.
 Not only does this influence overall sales velocity allowing for an overall ranking boost, but the ad itself lets you bypass ranking all together to get in front of a very specific audience.

-“Amazon's A9 algorithm has evolved to improve customer shopping experiences and search result relevance.
+“Amazon's algorithm has evolved to improve customer shopping experiences and search result relevance.
 Enhancements in natural language processing have sharpened relevance matching.
 The algorithm now offers more personalized search outcomes by analyzing users' past behaviors, preferences, and search history, ensuring a tailored shopping experience.
+Moreover, advancements in machine learning and AI, along with mobile optimization, have made the algorithm more adaptable and efficient, significantly enhancing both the user interface and seller opportunities on Amazon.
+By focusing on these areas, Amazon has continuously refined the algorithm, making it more efficient, user-friendly, and effective at connecting customers with the products they're looking for.”

-Looking Towards the Future
+Looking Towards the Future: Algorithm Updates

 - Organic sales: Sales generated on Amazon from the organic results is one of the strongest factors now influencing the algorithm.
-This occurs when a user searches for a product and they purchase your product from the search page results.
+This occurs when a user searches for a product and purchases your product from the search page results.
 This is where understanding keywords and utilizing content comes into play.

 - Seller authority: Seller Authority deals with seller metrics like listings and the Buy Box.
 Factors such as seller’s feedback rating, Amazon tenure, product returns, and others influence seller authority resulting in either a positive or negative ranking.